Best Online Jobs for College Students

 Social Media Manager: Companies often look for younger people who innately understand social media and know what's cool to help them manage their social media platforms.
 If you’re constantly connected anyway, you may be able to turn some of that time into a paycheck.

-Online Tutoring: If you’re a good student with a high GPA, consider tutoring students in the subject areas in which you excel.
+Online Tutor: If you’re a good student with a high GPA, consider tutoring students in the subject areas in which you excel.
 You may be able to find a job on campus, in addition to working online.
 Here are some online tutoring jobs to explore.

-Teach English Online: There are many opportunities available to teach English online to international students and professionals seeking to acquire English language skills.
+ESL Instructor: There are many opportunities available to teach English online to international students and professionals seeking to acquire English language skills.
 Your responsibilities may include teaching based on the organization’s lesson plans or informal online discussions.
 Depending on the job, you may need to commit to a weekly schedule.

 Virtual Call Center Agent: For students with excellent communication skills, and the ability to multitask and problem-solve, a virtual call center job is a good one to consider.
 Some of the positions available include customer service, telemarketing, reservations, appointment scheduling, and sales.

 Website or App Tester: Designers and developers hire user testers to check out website, app, and game functionality.
 You’ll look for bugs and issues, and report on what you find.
-For example, Usertesting pays $10 for every site you check.
+For example, the site Usertesting pays $10 for every site you check.

 Technical Support Representative: Many companies that provide technical support hire telecommuting staff to handle calls.
 You’ll need expertise in the software or product, the ability to problem solve, and the communication skills required to resolve issues and ensure customer satisfaction.

 As is the case with many online job listings, it’s important to be careful when applying for online jobs.
 Beware of positions that charge you a fee for training, certification, or supplies.
 If the pay sounds too good to be true, it probably is.
-Here are 10 warning signs to watch for when you’re concerned about whether a job is legitimate—or not.

 Where to Find Job Listings

 What’s the best way to find a virtual position?
 Google for Jobs makes it easy to get started.
 Simply search Google for the type of job you’re interested in, and add terms like “virtual,” “remote,” and “online” to your search.
-There are also sites you can visit directly to find job listings.
+There are also numerous reputable sites you can visit directly to find job listings.